8 Ways to Keep the Earth Clean

 By: Amanda Laverty, Knauss fellow with NOAA’s Marine Debris Program

-April 18, 2017 - Earth Day is just around the corner and it’s the perfect time to get involved and support efforts working toward a clean environment and healthy planet.
-We want to remind ourselves to make these efforts throughout the year, so Earth Day is a great time to start.
+April 18, 2017 — Here at the NOAA Marine Debris Program, Earth Day is every day and we are always encouraging others to get involved and support efforts working toward a clean environment and healthy planet.

 - Bring a bag.
 Remember to bring reusable bags to the grocery store or for any other shopping activities to reduce consumption of disposable bags.